 With 360-degree images or videos, you don’t just capture a single frame, as is the case with smartphones or normal cameras.

 You record real moments.
 Moments that actually happened on the same day and at the same time.

-Such media creates a much higher attention span for users than conventional photos or videos.
-They can immerse themselves in the moment, look around and experience it first-hand.
+Such media allow users to have a much higher attention span than traditional photos or videos.
+Simply because the immersion is much higher.
+You can immerse yourself in the moment by looking around and experiencing it!

 The production costs of such media are, as you can see from the camera prices mentioned above, budget-friendly and by no means more expensive than a conventional SLR camera.

 We have not made comparisons of all possible 360-degree cameras in this article.
 However, we have been able to show how much the qualities of cameras differ.

 This is the case even with cameras in almost the same price category and from the same manufacturer.

 We strongly recommend that you ask yourself a few questions before purchasing a 360° camera and also try out a few models.
 Here are some example questions you could ask: